1. To learn the Quran is to walk with the Baraka of Allah

 Abu Ummah (may Allah be pleased with him) said: I heard the Messenger of Allah (saw) say: Recite the Qur'an, because, on the day of the resurrection, He will intercede for those who recited it (literally: His companions).
 [Reported by Muslim]

 7. Learn the Quran, because of nothing on earth worths learning the Qur'an

 According to Abu Hurayra (may Allah be pleased with him), the Prophet (saw) said: "Would any of you want him to come back to his family and find three full and fleshy camels?
 We dimes: Certainly!
 The Prophet (saw) said: Three verses that one of you recites in prayer are worth more than three full and well-fleshed camels! "[Reported by Muslim, Ibn Majah, and Ahmad]

 Thus, the Prophet (saw) encouraged his companions in search of the true treasure that has no equivalent: the recitation of the Koran.
-The benefit of three camels is temporary while the one who devotes himself to learning, memorizing (Hifz) and reciting the Koran, sows seeds that are harvested in the hereafter.
-According to Aishah (may Allah be pleased with him) the Messenger of Allah (saw) said: "He who excels in reading the Qur'an will be reunited with the noble and virtuous angels.
+The benefit of three camels is temporary, while the one who devotes himself to learning, memorizing (Hifz), and reciting the Koran, sows seeds harvested in the hereafter.
+According to Aishah (may Allah be pleased with him), the Messenger of Allah (saw) said: "He who excels in reading the Qur'an will be reunited with the noble and virtuous angels.
 As for the one who, despite his difficulties, he will have two rewards."
 [Reported by Al Bukhari and Muslim]